Governor’s Distinguished Scholarship | GS

 Those that graduate from undergrad early have the option to use the remaining semesters for graduate school.
 There are a few rules that come with this option, listed below:

-- If a student has an extenuating circumstance, they can have their scholarship held up to a year.
+• If a student has an extenuating circumstance or your graduate program doesn’t start immediately following your graduation, they can have their scholarship held up to a year by submitting a hold through their SAMS account.

-The scholarship amount for graduate school is based on the hours you are enrolled in.
+The scholarship amount for graduate school is based on the hours enrolled in.
 Seniors receive $5,000 a semester, if enrolled in 9 or more hours.
 Below is a chart of the proration.

 To request your remaining semesters be used for graduate school, please submit your Graduate Acceptance Letter using the link below.